Our JapanBall Baseball Adventures give you the opportunity to see more than just baseball.

 Japan's high speed bullet trains, also known as Shinkansen trains, offer visitors an experience like no other with speeds reaching up to 320 km/hr!
 Many visitors tell us this alone is a reason to visit Japan.

 The Gion District, is at the heart of Kyoto, and is this city's most famous entertainment district and the center of its traditional arts.
 Gion was originally developed in the Middle Ages, in front of Yasaka Shrine.
 The district was built to accommodate the needs of travelers and visitors to the shrine.

 Miyagima, also known as Itsukushima, is a small island in Hiroshima Bay, western Japan.
 It has long been regarded as the Island of Gods.
 It is known for its forests and ancient temples.
 Just offshore, the giant, orange Grand Torii Gate is partially submerged at high tide and referred to as the “Floating Shrine”.

 Cosplay (derived from costume play) is a big part of popular culture in Japan.
 Cosplayers dress up as characters from movies, books, or video games, especially ones from the Japanese genres of manga and anime.
-It’s a fascinating part of underground Japanese culture and something not to miss.
+It’s a fascinating part of underground Japanese culture.

 The Gold Pavillion, or Kinkaku-ji, is a Zen Buddhist temple in Kyoto, Japan.
 It is one of the most popular buildings in Japan, attracting a large number of visitors annually.
-It is named for its gold leaf finishing and is a must-see attraction.
+It is named for its gold leaf finishing.

 Kiyomizudera ("Pure Water Temple") is one of the most celebrated temples of Japan and is a UNESCO world heritage sites.
 Founded in 780 at the Otowa Waterfall in the wooded hills east of Kyoto.
 It derives its name from the fall's pure waters.

 Once the home to craftsmen and tradesmen, Akihabara is now a playground for anime and manga fanatics, along with hobbyists of all kinds.
 Filled with store, arcades, maid cafes, and anime fanatics.
 A short distance from our JapanBall headquarters hotel, find yourself in a dizzying place, one of the liveliest and noisy districts in Tokyo.